-- Determine the effectiveness of controls to address risks assessed as extreme or high; - Isolate and report indicators of mitigating controls and their effectiveness; - Isolate and report any recent incidents pertaining to the risk area; - Report recent action taken to improve risk management; - Isolate any areas for potential improvement; - Report how the Group's existing insurance program responds to each area of risk; and - Assist in prioritising areas of focus for internal audit.
+- Determine the effectiveness of controls to address risks assessed as extreme or high; - Isolate and report indicators of mitigating controls and their effectiveness; - Isolate and report any recent incidents pertaining to the risk area; - Report recent action taken to improve risk management; - Isolate any areas for potential improvement;

+- Report how the Group's existing insurance program responds to each area of risk; and - Assist in prioritising areas of focus for internal audit.

-The key risks that have potential to materially affect the Group's economic and financial prospects include: reduction in consumer demand; workplace health and safety; foreign currency fluctuation; inability to adequately finance operations; raw material price fluctuation; loss of a major customer or deranging of a major product range; key supplier redundancy; deficiency in product quality; compliance with debt facility undertakings and cyber security related threats.
+The key risks that have been identified as having the potential to materially affect the Group's economic and financial prospects include: workplace health and safety related risks, a reduction in consumer sentiment and/or demand; deterioration in margins from an adverse foreign currency fluctuation; a decline in intangible asset valuation; inability to adequately finance operations (liquidity risk); raw material price fluctuation; loss of a major customer or deranging of a major product range; credit risk; key supplier redundancy; deficiency in product quality; adverse change in the regulatory landscape; social risks; loss of key management talent; non-compliance with debt facility undertakings and cyber security and other digital disruption related threats.

-It is considered that the Company or its operations do not have a material exposure to environmental or social sustainability risks.
+It is considered that the Company or its operations do not have a material exposure to environmental (including climate change) risks or social risks.